algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xa2
 - Pops: *... stack*, {[]byte A}, {[]byte B}
 - Pushes: []byte
-- A divided by B, where A and B are byte-arrays interpreted as big-endian unsigned integers.
+- A divided by B (truncated division), where A and B are byte-arrays interpreted as big-endian unsigned integers.
 Panic if B is zero.
 - **Cost**: 20
 - LogicSigVersion >= 4